Falls Road, Belfast: Recreation and culture

-Near Beechmount is located Willowfield Park which has a number of playing fields.
+Near Beechmount is located Willowbank Park which has a number of playing fields.
 It is located on the site of the Willowbank Huts which in the late nineteenth century housed a small British Army barracks.
 When the huts were vacated they were used by various groups including Fianna Éireann.
 Corrigan Park which is a facility for Gaelic games is located on the Whiterock Road.
 A nearby smaller facility for various sporting activities is McCrory Park.
 It was named after Cardinal Joseph MacRory who was Bishop of Down and Connor and then Primate of All Ireland in the early part of the twentieth century.
 During the 1970s it was occupied by the British Army who called it Fort Pegasus.
+The playing fields of the Davitt's GAC are located in Beechmount.
 The Whiterock Leisure Centre is located off the upper Whiterock Road.
 It has a community garden and allotment site.
 Developments include a playground and multi-use games area.
+At the foot of St. James's Road and sandwiched between Rodney Parade and the M1 motorway is located the St. James's Community Farm.
+This was an abandoned piece of land that was transformed by local residents into a community farm providing facilities for around 50 animals and various gardening initiatives.

 Historically, there has been a continuing interest in the Irish language and culture in the area.
 In 1936 the Cluain Árd centre was established in the Beechmount area and became a centre for Irish language enthusiasts.
 In the 1960s, there was a resurgence of interest in the Irish language reflected in the development of the Shaw's Road Gaeltacht in Andersonstown.
 Since then, interest has grown, with the approval by Belfast City Council of a Gaeltacht Quarter around the Falls Road in 2002.
 The Cultúrlann McAdam Ó Fiaich, known colloquially as the Cultúrlann, is an Irish language and arts centre based in the middle Falls area which opened in 1991.
 It was originally the home of Broadway Presbyterian church.
 The centre also houses the Irish language bookshop An Ceathrú Póilí.
 The Féile an Phobail, an annual festival of Irish culture, which was established in 1988 provides a showcase for Irish culture.
-Nearby, at the corner with Broadway, is the new Áras na bhFál, the home of Iontaobhas na Gaelscolaíochta - the Trust Fund for Irish-Medium Education.
+Nearby, at the corner with Broadway, is the new Áras na bhFál, the home of Iontaobhas na Gaelscolaíochta – the Trust Fund for Irish-Medium Education.

 The Áras Uí Chonghaile/James Connolly Visitor Centre is located near the top of the Donegall Road.
 This centre is dedicated to the life and work of James Connolly who lived nearby for a period in the early years of the twentieth century.